 The Law Library collects all Restatements and other monographic works of the American Law Institute.

 We collect the West "hornbook" series and similar works from other publishers, on all legal subjects.
 We collect the West "nutshell" series and similar works from other publishers, and other study guides, on a selective basis.

-The following categories of monographs are presumptively excluded (exceptions being made for uniqueness of content or for faculty demand): bar review course materials; casebooks; anthologies of material already available in our collection; works likely to be collected by the Criminal Justice Library; works intended for the layperson or for members of professions other than law.
+The following categories of monographs are presumptively excluded (exceptions being made for uniqueness of content): bar review course materials; casebooks; anthologies of material already available in our collection; works likely to be collected by the Criminal Justice Library; works intended for the layperson or for members of professions other than law.
 With respect to works intended for the layperson, we do collect materials issued by New Jersey governmental agencies or New Jersey nonprofit organizations that are law-related and intended for a lay audience.